Differentiable Clustering with Perturbed Spanning Forests: Algorithms for Spanning Forests

 \subsection{Constrained Spanning Forests}

-To solve the constrained problem detailed in Section \ref{defn:constr_forest}, we make the modifications below to our implementation of Kruskal's, under the assumption that $M_\Omega$ represents {\em valid} clustering information (i.e. with no contradiction):
+As an heuristic way to solve the constrained problem detailed in Section \ref{defn:constr_forest}, we make the modifications below to our implementation of Kruskal's, under the assumption that $M_\Omega$ represents {\em valid} clustering information (i.e. with no contradiction):

 \begin{enumerate} \item \textbf{Regularization} (Optional) : It is possible to bias the optimization problem over spanning forests to encourage or discourage edges between some of the nodes, according to the clustering information.
 Before performing the sort on the upper-triangular of $\Sigma$, we add a large value to all entries of $\Sigma_{ij}$ where $(M_\Omega)_{ij}=1$, and subtract this same value from all entries of $\Sigma_{ij}$ where $(M_\Omega)_{ij}=1$.
 Entries $\Sigma_{ij}$ corresponding to where $(M_\Omega)_{ij} = \star$ are left unchanged.
 This biasing ensures that any edge between points that are constrained to be in the same cluster will always be processed before unconstrained edges.
 Similarly, any edge between points that are constrained to not be in the same cluster, will be processed after unconstrained edges.
-In most cases, i.e. when all clusters are represented in the parial information, such as when $\Omega = [n] \times [n]$ (full information), this is not required to solve the constrained linear program, but we have found that this regularization was helpful in practice.\\
+In most cases, i.e. when all clusters are represented in the partial information, such as when $\Omega = [n] \times [n]$ (full information), this is not required to solve the constrained linear program, but we have found that this regularization was helpful in practice.\\

 \item \textbf{Constraint enforcement} : We ensure that adding an edge does not violate the constraint matrix.
 In other words, when considering adding the edge $(i,j)$ to the existing forest, we check that none of the points in the connected component of $i$ are forbidden from joining any of the points in the connected component of $j$.
 This is implemented using further matrix multiplications and done alongside the existing check for cycles.
 The exact implementation is detailed in our code base. \end{enumerate}